tholman/the-indie-web/_posts/2015-09-12-emotions-through-css.md

 authorGithub: tholman
 ---

-_Listen to [Tammie Lister](http://diaryofawebsite.com) talk about bringing out life-like emotions in your website, with CSS._
+_Listen to a talk about bringing out life-like emotions in your website, with CSS._

 By [Tammie Lister](http://diaryofawebsite.com/)